 Many aspects of life are becoming too curated and artificial.
 Of course, there's always someone flipping their emotional lid anywhere, anytime, but we don't hear of much violence on the course, other than Happy Gilmore and Bob Barker's "The Price Is Wrong" scuffle (Happy Gilmore, 1996).

 Rarely does anger get reciprocated on a course because it literally puts people on a course.
-It gives them a way to sublimate their psychology and hormones down a fair-way; into and out of sand traps, then onto a grand green.
-Yes, maybe they get a little chapped when they chip the ball over the fringe, having to take a few more hacks than expected and desired.
+It gives them a way to channel their psychology and hormones down a "fair way"; into and out of sand traps, then onto a grand green.
+Yes, maybe they get a little chapped when they chip a ball over the fringe, having to take a few extra hacks than expected and desired.
 But eventually, they get to take satisfaction and solace as they putt into the hole of a perfectly manicured green(ery).

 The quality of our connection to the Earth and others on it.

 So, why does it work so well?
 What is the necessary nuance we should be more mindful of in other scenarios?

 Perhaps because it was intuitively built by those who needed it the most, it gets them, those who are in need of a fair-way, and a corrective, rule-based course, onto a plane where they *could get back in touch (or make a deal with what is really going on in front of, behind, and parallel to us) ...

 No, not all of them will, nor is everyone actually good at golf.
 Some of us will always flare up and go off.
 However: Getting back in touch with themselves, others, their emotions, and of course the actual Earth is necessary for anyone to be able to continue moving in a better direction, together, with, and not against, everyone else, including themselves.